 So, it seems the message is clear.
 Just as poor lighting adversely affects the way our bodies function, great lighting can enhance it.
 We should bear this in mind when it comes to the school environment – children are our future, after all.

 Enjoyed this article?
-Find more articles on light here.
+Find more article on using light to improve wellbeing here.